tueimage/essential-skills/python-essentials.md

 t = (42, 2, 3)
 ```

 Mutable values are assigned to *by reference*.
 To explain what this means, let's look at an example.
-If you assign a list to a variable `l`, like this
+If you assign a list to a variable `l`, like this:

 ```python
 l = [1, 2, 3]